Learn the 6 Secrets of Happy Parents

 Let’s take a look at some of these secrets.
 Maybe you’ll find an idea to spark a little extra happiness in your own life!

-(And when you’re ready, you’re just 60 days away from being the positive parent you always wanted to be!)
+(And when you’re ready, here’s my course that helps you be the parent you always wanted to be!)

 1. Happy parents are not their child’s entertainer.